Hilary

 How to Pronounce Hilary

 Our model has identified 2 different pronunciations for the name Hilary.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 87.3% confident that Hilary is pronounced as HIH-ler-ee.
-The next most likely pronunciation is HAI-ler-ee, at 12.7% confidence.
+Our model is 87.3% confident that Hilary is pronounced as HIH-ler-ee, which has 3 syllables.
+The next most likely pronunciation is HAI-ler-ee, at 12.7% confidence, with 3 syllables.

 HAI-ler-ee (3 syllables)